Call for Proposals to be supported via the AHEAD Trans-National Access programme to ground and test facilities.

 Publications resulting from work carried out under this Trans-national Access activity must acknowledge the support of the European Community.
 Each of the selected teams is asked to provide timely the following information to the contact person of the visited facility and to the TNA coordinator (sciorti at astropa.inaf.it): (a) a list of their publications that have appeared in journals (or conference proceedings) and are resulting from work carried out under this Trans-national Access activity.
 For each publication we kindly ask to indicate: the acronyms of the user-projects that have led to the publication itself, the authors, the title, the year of publication, the type of publication (Article in journal, Publication in conference proceeding/workshop/on-line repository, Book/Monograph, Chapters in book, Thesis/dissertation, etc.), whether it has been peer-reviewed or not, the DoI (Digital Object Identifier), the publication references, and whether the publication is available under Open Access or not.

-To submit a proposal please register to our web portal ahead.astropa.inaf.it Your proposal should be prepared by filling in the template form ( blank template ).
+To submit a proposal please register to our web portal ahead.astropa.inaf.it Please notice that due to a problem of registration of this secure Web site it could happen that your browser returns a “privacy” error and ask you what to do, in that case you have to force to continue the access and add, if you will, a permanent security exception for the site.
+Your proposal should be prepared by filling in the template form ( blank template ).
 The form is self-explanatory and few notes have been added to help its compilation.
 After compiling the form the proponent is asked to upload a single PDF file with a a proper name coding (as described in the proposal form notes).
 You must be logged in to access the upload tool.

 For specific practical information about a given installation please send an email to the installation contact person directly.
 Below you will find a list with the various facility contact persons and their emails.
 We would appreciate if in sending email enquiries you include some standard text in the Subject field, e.g. “AHEAD facility enquiry”.